build-aau/lcabyg_web_api_doc/README.md

 # LCAbyg Web API v.1.0 </div>

 ### About
-Documentation, examples, and use cases of the LCAby Web API.
+Documentation, examples, and use cases of the LCAbyG Web API.

 Please be aware that the scope of underlying software architecture is broader than the LCAbyg Web API.